Claremont Landscape Garden

 I finished my visit to Claremont with a hot chocolate and a fruit scone from the cafe.
 Whilst it’s outdoor seating only at the moment, it’s a lovely spot to get a light refreshment at the end of your visit.

 For anyone looking to visit, it’s £10 entry for adults, £5 for children or free if you’re a National Trust member.
-It’s worth noting that members still need to book in advance to secure their slot.
-For those of you with weaker bladders, there is only one set of toilets which are located in the car park, so make sure you use them at the start otherwise you can’t access them again until you leave the site.
+Members still need to book in advance to secure their slot.
+There’s only one set of toilets, so, if you have a weak bladder, go prepared!
+The toilet block is in the car park.

 I thoroughly enjoyed my afternoon at Claremont Landscape Garden.
 It was lovely to get away from the stress of job hunting, and to experience autumn at it’s finest.